 A Rocky Forecast For Retail After $500M Hit

-Population-heavy centers in the Northeast are on track to post record—or near-record—high temperatures for November and December, leaving retailers no choice but to sell winter goods for "pennies on the dollar," Planalytics president Scott Bernhardt tells CNBC.
+Researchers say that record-high temperatures—brought about by El Nino—have created a $500M drop in retail sales this past holiday season.
+With population-heavy centers in the Northeast on track to post record—or near-record—temperatures in November and December, Planalytics president Scott Bernhardt says retailers had no choice but to sell winter goods for "pennies on the dollar."